socketry/db/guides/example-queries/readme.md

 # Example Queries

-This guide shows how to perform basic queries with the `db` library.
+This guide shows a variety of example queries using the DB gem.

 ## Setup